Acturnup/FrontEnd_Blog/Thinking In React_ Assignment 6.md

 -----
 Another state lives is *Task Table* this.state = {checkedBox: false} to *Task Table* constructor to reflect the inital state.
-Next, it will pass the checkedBox to *Task Table* and *Task row* as a prop.
+Next, it will pass the checkedBox to *Task Table* and *Task Row* as a prop.